samiuljoy/samiuljoy.github.io/Readme.md

 4. Hope you get benefited while surfing (:

-## `facts!`
+## `fact!`

 May sound ironic, but this whole website's edits were done with a VIM editor on an android phone!
-What!
-Yeah, my RAM and Hard Disk died on me..I would've edited it with VIM on my PC anyways, but oh well, turns out I could implement the whole thing on a phone!
+My RAM and Hard Disk died on me..I would've edited it with VIM on my PC anyways, but oh well, turns out I could implement the whole thing on a phone!
 Now how cool is that!
-I used termux as my terminal of course.
+I used [termux](https://termux.com) as my terminal of course.

-`To jump into dark-mode from the start, you can tap on the old guy.`
+`To jump into dark-mode from the start, you can tap on the reading grandpa.`